jtbx/matrix-send/README.md

 If you don't understand, `matrix-send` is an oversimplified Matrix client.

-It is designed for automation, for example you could set a cron job for `matrix-send "$(curl ifconfig.co)" yourmatrixroom:matrix.org` and that would automatically send your device's public IP address to a Matrix room.
-It seems like doxxing yourself, but I use it for ssh'ing into my home server when I'm somewhere else.
+It is mainly designed for automation.
+I use it on my Matrix room.

+`matrix-send` doesn't have support for end-to-end encryption, and never will.

 ## Get started